danknessdra/rmpdev/README.md

-# RateMyProfessors.dev
+# RateMyProfessors.help

 By Raymond Lin (danknessdra) and David Le (pynappo)

-This is a MVP for a [RateMyProfessors.com](https://ratemyprofessors.com) website that dynamically scrapes data from RMP and lets users search over it with Elasticsearch.
+This is a MVP for an alternate [RateMyProfessors.com](https://ratemyprofessors.com) frontend that dynamically scrapes data from RMP and lets users search over it with Elasticsearch.

 ## Running: